 The City is in the process of developing a five-year action plan to conserve City-owned heritage sites in peril.
 This is in line with statutory and auditing requirements.
 The City is responsible for statutory heritage management functions (including both natural and cultural heritage resources) relating to the integrated zoning scheme, as well as the implementation of the National Heritage Resources Act 25 of 1999.
-The Act, which requires the City's heritage resources inventory to be lodged with Heritage areas be afforded statutory protection, for example through the heritage overlay zone in the new zoning scheme or through a heritage/environmental bylaw.
+The Act, which requires the City's heritage resources inventory to be lodged with Heritage Western Cape, also provides that identified heritage areas be afforded statutory protection, for example through the heritage overlay zone in the new zoning scheme or through a heritage/environmental bylaw.